Trademark Classes: The Ultimate Guide

 CLASS 14: JEWELRY

-• This class generally covers precious metals, goods in precious metals not included in other classes and, in general jewelery, clocks and watches.
-Examples of common products found in this class include: Precious metals and their alloys and goods in precious metals or coated therewith; jewelery, precious stones; horological and chronometric instruments; imitation jewelry and jewelry of precious metal and stones; cuff links and tie pins.
+This class generally covers precious metals, goods in precious metals not included in other classes, and, in general, jewelry, clocks, and watches.
+Examples of common products found in this class include precious metals and their alloys and goods in precious metals or coated therewith; jewelry, precious stones; horological and chronometric instruments; imitation jewelry and jewelry of precious metal and stones; cuff links and tie pins.

 CLASS 15: MUSICAL INSTRUMENTS